oneconcern/datamon/docs/proposals/diamond-design.md

 /diamonds/{repo}/{diamond-id}/splits/{split-id}/split.yaml   #  <- State pass to "failed"
 ```

-> **NOTE**: please mark that it is not possible to distinguish an aborted or hanging `add` operation from a merely long running one.
+> **NOTE**: please mark that it is not possible to distinguish an aborted or hanging `add` operation from a merely long-running one.
-> In order to recover from hangs/uncontrolled failures, one should start a new split.
+> To recover from hangs/uncontrolled failures, one should start a new split.

 #### Retry add operation

 Retrying is just starting a new split.
-User is never require to specify the split ID (though they may, see
+Users are never required to specify the split ID (though they may: see
 [below](#controlling-the-split-id)).
 Failed splits have not been marked in state `done` and will be ignored at commit
 time.
-This metadata will eventually be cleaned-up.
+This metadata will eventually be cleaned up.

 1. If a "done" split is played again, there should be no impact: all uploaded files being equal,
    no conflict shall be triggered.

-> **NOTE**: retries should normally be faster, since some blobs have most likely been already uploaded:
+2. Retries should normally be faster since some blobs have most likely been already uploaded:
-> the deduplication will recognize that fact and skip these blobs (no change here to the current ways).
+   the deduplication will recognize that fact and skip these blobs (no change here to the current ways).

-> **NOTE**: if on the other hand, this new run comes with some modified version of a file, this version will be kept
+3. If on the other hand, this new run comes with some modified version of a file, this version will be kept
-> and a conflict will be detected.
+   and a new conflict will be detected.
 For workflows favoring the latter approach, we suggest committing with either the
-> `--with-checkpoints` in order to report overwritten files as checkpoints (good) rather than conflicts (bad).
+   `--with-checkpoints` to report overwritten files as checkpoints (good) rather than conflicts (bad).
-> Workflows which don't want to care about such details, should use `--ignore-conflicts`.
+   Workflows that don't want to care about such details should use `--ignore-conflicts`.

 ##### Controlling the split ID

-For some use-cases, it may be useful to let the user have explicit control of the `{split-id}`.
+For some use-cases, it may be useful to let the user have explicit control over the `{split-id}`.

 Example: